Moms Share Stories of Being Pregnant and Giving Birth in a Pandemic

 We didn’t have childcare for 10 months.
 Trying to watch my toddler while working from home, all while pregnant, was exhausting.
 Not having my husband beside me at any of my prenatal appointments, especially when I developed complications late in pregnancy, was stressful.
 Feeling the typical isolation of the newborn period compounded with the imposed isolation of COVID was depressing.

 And yet, in certain ways, the pandemic gave me unprecedented freedom.
 I spent four months working from the porch of my father-in-law’s rural Vermont home.
 I took my daughter to feed the neighboring horses and go kayaking on the lake.
 I gave up my daily subway commute and spent the vast majority of my pregnancy in leggings.
 (Seriously, major bonus.)
-And it made me appreciate more than ever how vital a support network is—because as much as I proved my resilience and capacity this year, it truly does take a village.
+And it made me appreciate more than ever how vital a support network is—because as much as I proved my resilience and capacity, it truly does take a village.

 In this article: